-In my previous blog post I explained about the Moving Motivators game.
+In my previous blog post, I explained the Moving Motivators game.
 If you don’t know anything about it yet, read this first.

-In a nutshell, Moving Motivators is a Management 3.0 card game which consists of 10 intrinsic and extrinsic motivators.
-It helps you to understand about each others motivation.
-But not only that, I found it very useful to learn more about yourself as a kind of self reflection.
+In a nutshell, Moving Motivators is a Management 3.0 card game that consists of 10 intrinsic and extrinsic motivators.
+It helps you to understand each others motivation.
+But not only that, I found it very useful to learn more about yourself as a kind of self-reflection.

-The idea of the new gameplay came into my mind when working with our partner attuned, who have created a motivation software .
+The idea of the new gameplay came into my mind when working with our partner attuned, who have created motivation software.
 They use 11 motivators in their application which are similar to the Moving Motivators ones.
 The team members can not only define their most important motivators, but they also can find out if they are fulfilled in their current work or not.

 This inspired me and is also the goal of my new way of playing Moving Motivators.
-You will not only understand about each others important motivators but also be able to understand which ones are satisfied and which are not.
+You will not only understand each other’s important motivators but also be able to understand which ones are satisfied and which are not.